RehanMerchant/Golang/Go Fundamentals/01.Introduction to Go/Readme.md

 **Scale**

 Support for large scale programming was one of the main objectives.
+This had two aspects:

+System scale: Greater support for concurrency was a must have and an efficient process level communication mechanism was desired along with speed of compilation.

+Engineering scale: The objective was to develop a language for large codebases that are written and maintained by big teams.

 **Safety**

-Type safety and Memory safety was the foremost important features that is there in go which prevents production faliure and memory issues.
+Type safety: Nobody likes type issues to pop up at runtime in Production environment.
+So, being type-safe was important.

+Memory safety: Nobody likes memory issues either.
+So, the ability to handle memory in a safe way mattered too.

 **Better run-time**

 A run-time environment with efficient, latency-free garbage collection was the target.
+In addition to that, they wanted to have built-in strings, maps and, communication channels for intra-thread communication.

 **Better Package model**